martinxluptak/3dsmc-bundle-adjustment/README.md

 environment variable and append it. ([instructions](https://www.architectryan.com/2018/03/17/add-to-the-path-on-windows-10/))
 4. You should be able to build and run the `bundle_adjustment_tests` target, which imports Eigen and Ceres.
-5. With the OpenCV dependency oyu should be able to build and run the `bundle_adjustment_surf_flann_test` target to verify you have the non-free algorithms available.
+5. With the OpenCV dependency you should be able to build and run the `bundle_adjustment_surf_flann_test` target to verify you have the non-free algorithms available.

 If you encounter issues with build architecture mismatch `x86 != x64`, make sure you are building an